repository-band/The_Space_Between/05. Memory Leak/Memory Leak.md

 A crater where a person used to follow.

 (Chorus / Outro)
-Memory leak, black hole in my chest,
+Memory leak, a black hole in my chest,
 I give and give into the emptiness.
 Memory leak, am I enough for you?
 I give and give, I’m disappearing too.